wp-plugins/google-calendar-events/readme.txt

 Use the automatic installer from within the WordPress administration, or:

+1. Download the `.zip` file by clicking on the Download button on the right
-1. Unzip the `google-calendar-events.zip` file
+1. Unzip the file
-1. Upload the `google-calendar-events` folder to your `plugins` directory
+1. Upload the `google-calendar-events` directory to your `plugins` directory
 1. Go to the Plugins page from within the WordPress administration
 1. Click Activate for Google Calendar Events